arrow_back LawSnap / Court Rules / CDCA / Judge Valenzuela

 Chambers Contact

-Counsel must not contact the Court or chambers staff by email, telephone, or ex parte means.
-For appropriate matters only, contact CRD via CV_Chambers@cacd.uscourts.gov or (213) 894-0239.
-Do not contact CRD regarding status of any matter.
-Include email address and telephone number on all papers.
+§V.I.
+Communications with Chambers.
+Counsel must not attempt to contact the Court or chambers staff by email, telephone, or ex parte means.
+For appropriate matters only, counsel may contact the Courtroom Deputy Clerk via chambers email address at CV_Chambers@cacd.uscourts.gov, or by telephone at (213) 894-0239.
+Counsel must not contact the Courtroom Deputy Clerk regarding the status of any matter before the Court.
+Counsel must include on all papers his or her email address and telephone number to facilitate communication with the Courtroom Deputy Clerk. [valenzuela-cynthia | chambers_contact_restrictions]

 Discovery Referral